logo

 Step 5: Leverage a Backlog Management Tool to Accelerate Grooming

-Grooming is actually a very important process as it helps teams define the scope of an iteration and stay on top of priorities.
+Backlog management process is important as it helps teams define the scope of an iteration and stay on top of priorities.

 But to do it effectively and efficiently each time, you need a boost in speed.
 Jira now offers a bulk-edit feature where you can refine multiple issues at once, but with limitations – you have to go through multiple screens to bulk-edit, and the process is painfully inefficient.

-A comprehensive, enterprise-grade tool like Excel-like Issue Editor for Jira offers you the ability to bulk-edit priorities, due dates, start dates, summary, and more, of up to 10,000 issues in one screen.
+A comprehensive, enterprise-grade tool like Excel-like Bulk Issue Editor for Jira offers you the ability to bulk-edit priorities, due dates, start dates, and summaries, for more than 10,000 issues in one screen.

 To top it off, you can refine issues easily using the familiar Excel-like interface and features like Copy and Paste, Freeze Column, and Sort and Filter.